Anal fissure

 What causes an anal fissure/tear?

-How do you recognize an anal fissure?
+How can one recognize an anal fissure?
 What are the symptoms of an anal fissure?

-What is the difference between acute anal fissure and chronic anal fissure?
+What is the difference between a sudden anal crack and a long-lasting anal crack?

-An anal fissure occurs both as an acute form of the disease and as a recurring, i.e., chronic form.
+An anal fissure occurs as an acute form of disease as well as a recurring, i.e., chronic form.
 Depending on the form, the medical treatment measures differ.
 Depending on the clinical course, a distinction is made between the acute anal fissure, which often heals spontaneously, and the chronic anal fissure.
 A chronic anal fissure is diagnosed when the condition persists for more than 6-8 weeks.

 What does the doctor do for an anal fissure?
 How does an anal fissure heal the fastest?

-Depending on the form of the anal fissure, medical treatment measures differ.
-In most cases, healing can be achieved through suppositories like CANNEFF® SUP CBD suppositories or ointments can achieve healing in acute anal fissures.
+Depending on the type of anal fissure, the medical treatment measures differ.
+In most cases, suppositories such as CANNEFF® SUP CBD suppositories or ointments can achieve healing in acute anal fissures.
 When an anal fissure occurs, therapy also aims to avoid constipation and diarrhea and to promote and support digestion as best as possible.
 For this reason, a fiber-rich diet and, if necessary, stool softeners such as ground psyllium husks, alongside prescribed ointments and creams, are also central to anal fissure therapy.

 Acute anal fissure

-Especially in acute anal fissures, treatment initially proceeds conservatively.
+Especially in acute anal fissures, treatment is initially conservative.
 The elimination of possible triggers is crucial.
-An essential part of the treatment is stool regulation through a fiber-rich diet such as psyllium husks, which help achieve soft stools.
+An essential part of the treatment is stool regulation through a fiber-rich diet, such as psyllium husks, which help achieve soft stools.
 Furthermore, anti-inflammatory suppositories, as well as CANNEFF® SUP CBD suppositories or anti-inflammatory ointments are administered, which are applied into the anal canal to accelerate the healing process.
 Sitz baths can also be used as a supplement.

 Chronic anal fissure: